 Pinch crushed red pepper flakes, optional for heat

-4 cups (32 ounces) vegetable broth or chicken broth
+4 cups (946ml) vegetable broth or chicken broth

 1 tablespoon fresh lemon juice, or more if needed

-1/4 cup grated parmesan or cheddar cheese, plus more for serving, optional
+1/4 cup grated parmesan cheese, plus more for serving, optional (1/2 ounce)

 Directions

-1Heat the oven to 425° Fahrenheit and prepare a baking sheet.
+1Preheat the oven to 425°F (220°C) and prepare a baking sheet.
 We roast the cauliflower directly on the baking sheet, but for easy cleanup, line it with parchment paper or a silicone baking mat.

-2Remove the larger leaves from the cauliflower, and leave the core intact.
-(You can save the leaves for blending into the soup later).
+2Remove the larger leaves from the cauliflower and leave the core intact.
+(You can save the leaves to blend into the soup later.)

 3Slice the cauliflower in half and cut it into 3/4-inch thick slices.

-5Add the unpeeled garlic cloves (they will roast in their peels), then drizzle over two more tablespoons of olive oil.
-Move the cauliflower slices around, so they each have a chance to touch some oil.
+4Add the unpeeled garlic cloves (they will roast in their peels) and the thyme, then drizzle over two more tablespoons of olive oil.
+Move the cauliflower slices around so they each have a chance to touch some oil.

-2When they are cool enough to handle, squeeze the garlic from inside each garlic clove, and place them into the soup pot.
+7When they are cool enough to handle, squeeze the garlic from inside each clove and place it in the soup pot.
 Discard the garlic peel.

-3Transfer the roasted cauliflower to the pot, and then pour in the broth.
+8Transfer the roasted cauliflower to the pot and pour in the broth.
 If you saved any cauliflower leaves from earlier, add them to the pot.
-Bring to a simmer, and cook for 10 minutes.
+Bring to a simmer and cook for 10 minutes.

-5Blend the soup until smooth.
+10Blend the soup until smooth.
 An immersion blender is the easiest, or you can use a blender.
-If you use a regular blender, it is best to blend in batches and not fill the blender as much as you usually would since the soup is so hot.
+If you use a regular blender, it is best to blend in batches and fill the blender less than you usually would since the soup is so hot.
 We like to remove the lid’s center insert and cover it with a kitchen towel while blending.
 This helps to release some of the steam and prevents the blender lid from popping off (which can be a big, hot mess).

 Adam and Joanne's Tips